Acoustic suspension: Acoustic performance

-In multi-driver speakers
+In multi-driver loudspeakers

-While boxed hi-fi speakers are often described as being acoustic suspension or ported (bass reflex), depending on the absence or presence of a port tube or vent, it is also true that, in typical box speakers with more than two drivers, the midrange drivers between the woofer and tweeter are usually designed as acoustic suspension, with a separate, sealed air-space, even if the woofer itself is not.
+While boxed hi-fi speakers are often described as being acoustic suspension or ported (bass reflex), depending on the absence or presence of a port tube or vent, it is also true that, in typical box loudspeakers with more than two drivers, the midrange driver between the woofer and tweeter is usually designed as an acoustic suspension system.
+Such a midrange driver includes a separate, damped, sealed air-space.
 However, one notable exception to this was the Sonus Faber Stradivari Homage, which used a ported enclosure for the midrange.